-Project activities within or near (100-foot) of known archaeological sites or unsurveyed areas identified as ‘High Probability’ for containing cultural resources will be avoided.
+Undertaking activities within or near (100-foot) of known archaeological sites or unsurveyed areas identified as ‘High Probability’ for containing cultural resources will be avoided.

-Where safely possible, all archaeological sites will be clearly flagged with a 100-foot buffer.
+Where safely possible, all archaeological sites will be clearly flagged with a 100-foot buffer XX days prior to work in the area; and removed XX days after work has been completed in the area.